 Giving up expectations, focusing on the potential of a painting rather than seeing mistakes takes practice but is a liberating experience.
 It’s all about finding rather than searching, living in the very moment, being curious, taking risks, dealing with the consequences of decisions, and finding a way to a balanced composition of each artwork.

 I am passionate about abstract paintings and a mainly self-taught artist but attended various classes and workshops with different teachers at art academies in Austria, Germany, Switzerland, and the United States over the last ten years.
-Mostly influenced definitely by the wonderful Gabriele Musebrink.
+Mostly influenced definitely by Gabriele Musebrink.